Mission, Vision, and Values

 - The school, including students, faculty, and staff, produced the report, The Health of the African American Community in the District of Columbia: Disparities and Recommendations, which was cited by the DC Council in its appropriation of funds to combat health disparities.
 A second report, Health Disparities in the Black Community: An Imperative for Racial Equity in the District of Columbia, was published in 2020.

-- The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communites in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
-Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunites.
+- The curriculum includes credit-bearing opportunities such as a “Health Equity Think Tank” course, immersion and internship experiences in communities in the United States and abroad, and academic minors in health promotion and disease prevention and public health.
+Students also have the opportunity for direct engagement with communities through cocurricular and extracurricular opportunities.

 - Faculty members at the school bring interdisciplinary expertise – such as economics, epidemiology, nursing and medical care, and public and population health – to address related issues through their practice, research, service, and teaching.